 - Begin with the basics.
 Make sure you get plenty of rest and eat nutritious foods.

 - Don’t underestimate the value of habits, rituals, and activities that make you feel whole and refreshed.
 For me, gardening, cooking, knitting, writing, and photography, help me relax, focus and ground myself.

 - Find ways to spend time in Nature, the best and most trusted healer.

 - Take a break from social media, your phone, and TV.
 We’re caught in a never-ending cycle of bad news that’s affecting our mental health and invariably, our energy levels.
 I’m not advocating disengagement.
 I’m suggesting that you make time in the course of a day to recharge.

-- Attend to your spiritual needs in the way that feels right to you.
+- Attend to your spiritual needs in a way that feels right to you.

 - Keep your tribe close.
 We may not be able to touch and hug each other but we can find ways to stay connected and support one another.
 Go ahead, pick up that phone, call your person, vent, laugh, listen, talk, and prop each other up.

 - Pay attention!
 Make it a habit, as you go through your day, to pause and look at what’s right in front of you.
 Take it all in.
 There’s beauty and little miracles happening all around us.
 Breathe in, breathe out!

 I’d like to close by sharing this poem I came across yesterday.
 I hope it gives you the moment of pause and recognition it gave me.

 You don’t want to hear the storyMary Oliver